Find Cheap Auto Insurance Quotes in Utah

 When you contact the insurer, it should provide you with a PIP application that describes the information needed to complete the claim.
 This will typically include contact information for all service providers, such as doctors and pharmacies, as well as details of your employer and any time away from work.
 These details will go to your insurance adjuster and support your PIP claim.

-The cost of PIP insurance in Utah will change based upon the amount of coverage you choose, the city you live in and your driving history.
+The cost of PIP insurance in Utah is based on the amount of coverage, the city you live in and your driving history.
 As you can see from the sample quotes below, the cost of personal injury protection can vary by more than $60 per month depending on your coverage limits.

 |Monthly Cost of PIP with Income Loss Protection||$14.83||$18.98||$29.21||$41.67||$75.77|

 |Monthly Cost of PIP without Income Loss Protection||$13.34||$17.08||$26.29||$37.50||$68.19|